These are the most commonly asked personal injury questions (FAQ’s) received from our Toronto Personal Injury Lawyers.

 When you consult with us, we will advise you as to your rights and options and we will help you understand your insurance policy and its terms.
 You may have different options available to you such as suing the other driver or you may be eligible for income replacement benefits and short-term disability.
 Your DSF legal representative will negotiate with your insurance company to provide you with the best possible recovery for your particular needs.

-As employees of insurance companies, adjusters may not advise you or protect your rights to privacy, compensation, treatment and other important issues affecting you in the short term and in the future.
+As employees of insurance companies, insurance adjusters may not advise you or protect your rights to privacy, compensation, treatment and other important issues affecting you in the short term and in the future.
 Our lawyers are experts in dealing with insurance adjusters.
-Your lawyer will also provide significant guidance and preparation in establishing your claim.
+Your lawyer will provide guidance and preparation in establishing your claim.

 You may be entitled to an Income Replacement Benefit or Disability Benefit if you cannot work.